 Vegan Buddha Bowl With Quinoa and Vegetables

-Looking for a vegan and healthy buddha bowl?
-This recipe makes a great lunch or dinner.
-It’s easy to toss together, taking no more than 15 minutes of your time and is also gluten-free.
-Made with an abundance and fresh vegs like leafy greens, zucchini noodles, purple cabbage, cucumber, and avocado.
-Layered over a bed of quinoa, and sprinkled with edamame for an extra protein boost.
-Then drizzled with a Mustard Paprika dressing.
-This Vegan and Healthy Buddha Bowl are refreshing, nutritious and flavor-packed.
-It’s certainly one of my go-to recipes.
+Looking for a healthy vegan buddha bowl?
+This recipe is gluten-free, full of protein and fiber, and only takes 15 minutes to pull together.
+Add in any fresh vegetables from the farm stand or market: Leafy greens, purple cabbage, cucumber, and avocado, and more.
+Layer over a bed of quinoa, and sprinkle with edamame for an extra protein boost.
+Then drizzle with a Mustard Paprika dressing.
+This Healthy Vegan Buddha Bowl is refreshing, nutritious, and flavor-packed.
+It will become one of your go-to recipes.

 For some extra protein, I’ve also added some edamame beans.
 Edamame beans have become a bit of a staple for me, adding them to many of my plant-based dishes.
 Edamame is soybeans that come from the pod.
 I buy mine frozen and steam them for 3-6 minutes.
 (You want them to be al-dente and not overcooked.
 Overcooked edamame are mushy and dry – kinda gross).